ACCT 203. Financial Accounting. (3 Credits)

 ACCT 350.
 Income Tax I. (3 Credits)

 This course summarizes the history of federal income taxation and covers the taxation of personal income.
 Emphasis is focused on the determination of gross income, adjusted gross income, deductions, credits, and consequences of property transactions.
 Tax policies and procedures of the Internal Revenue Code and interpretations of the Internal Revenue Service are analyzed.
-Sophomore standing, except Accounting majors, is required.
+Note: Sophomore standing, except for Accounting and Actuarial Science majors, is required.

 ACCT 360.
 Income Tax II.
 (3 Credits)